kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_runtime_environments/_index.md

 You'll follow an actual git commit to an open-source project called **cyber-dojo**.
 In our example cyber-dojo’s `runner` service should run with three replicas.
-However, due an oversight while switching from Google Kubernetes Engine (GKE) to AWS Elastice Container Service (ECS), it was running with just one replica.
+However, due an oversight while switching from Google Kubernetes Engine (GKE) to AWS Elastic Container Service (ECS), it was running with just one replica.
 You will follow the commit that fixed this.

 ## Getting ready